cucapra/caiman/docs/paper_tutorial.md

 now we can decompose this `???` that we just defined, allowing us to specify the body of this function beyond trusting the compiler to work it out.
-This will allow for the performance exploration introduced earlier, but for now, let's break down this particular function more explicitly.
+This will allow for the performance exploration introduced earlier, but for now, let's break down this function more explicitly.

 To break down the explication into concrete code, we start by allocating an array to store the result of adding `v1_ref` and `v2_ref`: